Brown-University-Library/rab/README.md

 In order to compile and run an instance of VIVO you'll need MySQL, Tomcat, and Ant.

-You can install Tomcat and MySQL via 'apt-get' on Linux or via Homebrew on a Mac.
+You can install Tomcat and MySQL via `apt-get` on Linux or via Homebrew on a Mac.

 You can get Ant from the Apache web site: http://ant.apache.org/bindownload.cgi, extract it, copy it to a folder under `/usr/local/bin/`,